8base/old-documentation/docs/8base-console/roles-and-permissions.md

 ### View all Roles

-The *Roles* Manager can be found in a given workspace by navigating to `Settings > Roles`.
+The *Roles* Manager can be found in a given workspace by navigating to `App Services > Roles`.
 In this view, you can find all 8base and customer defined roles associated with the current workspace.
 By default, all workspaces are created with two default roles; *Administrator* and *Guest*.

 * **Administrator** has all permissions enabled by default
 * **Guest** has no permissions enabled by default